 Director Mary K. Tedrow, D.A., NBCT

 Currently, a professor in education at Shenandoah University, Mary taught English in the high school classroom from 1978 to her retirement in 2016.
 Her first contact with the National Writing Project was through a Writing-to-Learn course offered by George Mason University in 1981.
 In 1998, Mary became a fellow of the Summer Institute at the Northern Virginia Writing Project at George Mason.
 Following that she returned on staff and again to Co-Direct in two additional Summer Institutes on the Mason campus.

 In 2005, Tedrow brought the Summer Institute model to the Shenandoah Valley, co-directing with Joanie Hovatter and Susan McGilvray.
-The month-long invitational institute was offered first on the campus of Lord Fairfax Community College and then at John Handley High School where Mary is currently serving as the Porterfield Endowed English Chair.
+The month-long invitational institute was offered first on the campus of Lord Fairfax Community College and then at John Handley High School where Mary taught and served as the Porterfield Endowed English Chair.

 Mary holds a doctorate in English pedagogy from Murray State University.
 She received a BA from Shepherd University and her M.Ed. from Shenandoah University.
 In 2001 she achieved National Board status in English Language Arts for Young Adults.
-She served as an adjunct professor for George Mason University from 1999-2014 and currently adjuncts for Lord Fairfax Community College as well as Shenandoah University.
+She served as an adjunct professor for George Mason University from 1999-2014 and currently adjuncts for Lord Fairfax Community College, Shenandoah University, and Johns Hopkins University.
 She was the 2001 Frederick County Teacher of the Year and served on the NEA Commission on Effective Teachers and Teaching in 2010-11.
 Tedrow was named an Inspiring Educator in 2012 and a Distinguished Alumni of Shenandoah University in 2013.
 Mary has authored numerous education-related articles and been published in Education Week, Teacher Magazine, and the NWP The Quarterly.
 Her education policy debate still exits online through her blog Walking to School.
 In 2018 her book Write, Think, Learn: Tapping the Power of Daily Student Writing Across the Content Areas was published by MiddleWeb and Routledge publications.

 Co-Director Susan Fiatte-McGilvray, M.Ed., NBCT